joshgerdes/jekyll-uno/_drafts/create-azure-ip-groups-based-on-the-ip-address-ranges-of-countries.md

 Suppose IPs are manually added to the groups.
 In that case, they won't be added - the script will add in any different or new IP ranges, ignoring any current IP ranges (_this means it won't delete any IP ranges that are removed from the source IP list from IPDeny)_; however, I recommend that anything added outside of this script is kept in a separate IP group.

-As with any script, I recommend this is tested in a test environment first.
+**_As with any script, I recommend this is tested in a test environment first._**

+So - lets take a look at it: